 All engines will lose a certain amount of oil pressure over time as normal wear increases engine bearing clearances.
 But unusually low oil pressure in an engine regardless of mileage is often an indication that something is seriously wrong and requires immediate attention.
 So anytime a vehicle has a low oil pressure condition, or you are aware of any of symptoms that may be due to a loss of oil pressure (warning light on or flickering, low gauge reading, valve noise or bearing noise), don't delay in investigating the cause.

-In a high mileage engine, low oil pressure is often due to a combination of worn main and rod bearings and crankshaft journals.
+Worn Engine Bearings: In a high mileage engine, low oil pressure is often due to worn main and rod bearings.
 The oil pump itself does not create pressure.
 It produces flow and the resistance to that flow produces pressure.
 Resistance is created by the orifices in the engine block through which the oil flows, and the amount of clearance between the bearings and crankshaft journals.
 As the bearings wear, clearances increase allowing increased flow which reduces pressure.

 Excessive bearing clearances (more than about .001 inch per inch of diameter of the crankshaft journal) can cause up to a 20 percent or greater drop in oil pressure, which may in turn have an adverse effect on lubrication elsewhere in the engine (such as the camshaft and upper valvetrain, especially in overhead cam engines).
+Low oil pressure can also cause problems in overhead cam engiens with Variable Valve Timing.
 Whether the excessive clearances are due to normal wear or "loose" assembly tolerances makes no difference because the end result is exactly the same.
 Excessive bearing clearances will also increase engine noise and pounding, which over time can lead to bearing fatigue and failure.